sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/sorting-algorithms.md

 ### Description

-Insertion sort is often related to sorting a hand of playing cards.
+Selection sort is often related to sorting a hand of playing cards.
 The algorithm is as follows:
 - Start with all the cards in your right hand (i.e. the unsorted subarray shown above in blue).
 - Select the minimum card from your right hand and place it into the end of your left hand (i.e. the sorted subarray shown above in orange).
 - Repeat until all cards have moved from your unsorted right hand to your sorted left hand.